TypeScript Compiler Configuration | tsconfig.json file example

 You can check other post on Fix for Object is possibly null

-tsc command to list configuration file
+tsc command to create a configuration file

 tsc --init